 - For gluten free miso soup, make sure to look for gluten free miso paste!
 If your miso packaging doesn't have a gluten free label, check the ingredients to make sure it does not include ingredients with gluten, such as barley and wheat.

 - Don't boil the soup once the miso has been added.
-Boiling the miso will damage the aromatic qualities and nutritional benefits miso has to offer.
+Boiling the miso will reduce the aromatic qualities and nutritional benefits miso has to offer.

 Storage